Vivek Gupta (politician): Early life

 Vivek Gupta was born in Kolkata to a Hindu family.
 He went to Don Bosco School Calcutta and later to Bhawanipore College in Kolkata.
 He began his career as a journalist.

-He is educated at Calcutta University with B.com (Hons), a Degree in System Design & Analyst from Kolkata NIIT and degree in Print Production Education at V.D.M.A (Germany).
+He is educated at Calcutta University with B.com.
+(Hons.), a Degree in System Design & Analyst from Kolkata NIIT and degree in Print Production Education at V.D.M.A.
+(Germany).
+He has served as a President of Vidyasagar College for Women in 2023.

 Political career

 He was nominated in the year May 2012 to Rajya Sabha from West Bengal.

-He has served as a member of Department Related Parliamentary Standing Committees (LS) committee on food, consumer affair & Public Distribution in the year 2012.
+He has served as a member of Department Related Parliamentary Standing Committees (LS) committee on food, consumer affairs & Public Distribution in the year 2012.

 He was a member of Department Related Parliamentary Standing Committees (RS) committee on Industry.
 He is since December 2012 onwards Member of the Indian Institute of Science Education and Research (IISERs) Council and since October 2013 onwards Member, National Platform for Disaster Risk Reduction.

 He participated in the World Earth Summit in 2012, and in the 9th World Hindi Conference in Johannesburg 2012.

 He was Member Hindi Advisory Committee of West Bengal during 2010–2012.
 He was President of Paschim Banga Hindi Academy during 2011–2012.